Are you the purchaser?

 Look on the voucher issuer's website or get in touch with its customer service team to clarify, if the purchaser of your gift voucher isn’t sure.

-What to do if a voucher is lost
+What to do if a gift card or voucher is lost

-If you have lost your voucher, you may be able to get one reissued by email for free or a physical replacement sent to you for a small fee.
+If you've lost your gift voucher, you may be able to get one reissued by email for free or a physical replacement sent to you for a small fee.

 How to exchange unwanted vouchers